 The two offices authorized to temporarily restrict access to theses are the Office of Graduate Education (for government restrictions, privacy and security) and Technology Licensing Office (for patent claims).
 A request for a hold should be directed to the appropriate office.
 See the Specifications for Thesis Preparation for contact information.

 There is currently no policy on removing theses from public view after degrees are granted.
 Thesis publication online is considered part of the process of completion of the MIT degree.
 Each thesis is part of the legal and scholarly record of work completed at MIT, and neither the paper copy nor the electronic copy can be removed from public viewing.

 We can only accept author submitted electronic copies of a thesis if the e-submission occurs within 5 years of the original paper submission.
 To submit a thesis that falls within the 5-year limit click here.

-The only way to get older theses into DSpace is to request fee-based digitization of the official paper copy of record from our Document Services unit.
-You can access their thesis order form here.
+The only way to get older theses into DSpace is to request fee-based digitization of the official paper copy of record from the Department of Distinctive Collections here.

 We make every effort to ensure that access copies of MIT theses are an accurate reflection of the original (print) copy of record.
 As time goes on, the likelihood of significant revision rises, and we are not staffed to perform comparisons between print and electronic versions.

 Once certified by your thesis supervisor, accepted by the chair, and transferred to the MIT Libraries, all thesis content becomes part of the formal record.
 Changes, including the excision of content or the correction of significant errors in content, must be approved by the thesis supervisor or department chair and by the Vice Chancellor or his/her designee, in consultation with the Vice President for Research & Associate Provost.
 Consult the current version of the Specifications for Thesis Preparation for forms and procedures.